BSharmi/DPM-LGCP/README.md

 DP-LGCP is independent of operating systems as it is written in R. Basic requirements for running the pipeline include installing R and the following libraries- 'INLA'(INLA 0.0-1468872408, dated 2016-07-18 (14:43:05+0100)), ‘miceadds’, ‘foreach’, ‘doParallel’, ‘igraph’, ‘caTools’, ‘ComplexHeatmap’, ‘pvclust’, ‘MASS’, ‘circlize’, ‘RColorBrewer’, ‘pheatmap’.

 ## Usage
 Unzip the package.
-Change the current directory in R to the ‘LGCP_package' folder containing the code and data organized into subfolders –
-•	‘INLA’ contains the R package
+Change the current directory in R to the ‘LGCP_package' folder containing the code and data organized into subfolders 	‘INLA’ contains the R package
-•	‘Real’ contains script, data and some results for neural stem cells used in the paper o	‘Data’ – peak files for twenty-one transcription factors, diHMM generated domain bed files for thirty domains and mm10 refseq genes. o	‘main_code’ – scripts to generate clusters in chromatin states o	‘plotting_code’ -  scripts to generate enrichment maps of TF peaks and TF modules in chromatin states o	‘results’ – clustering results (RData files) on chromatin states
+‘Real’ contains script, data and some results for neural stem cells used in the paper
+1. ‘Data’ – peak files for twenty-one transcription factors, diHMM generated domain bed files for thirty domains and mm10 refseq genes.
+2. ‘Main_Code’ – scripts to generate clusters in chromatin states
+3. ‘Plotting_Code’ -  scripts to generate enrichment maps of TF peaks and TF modules in chromatin states
-•	‘Simulation’ has code and results for simulation data o	‘code’ – scripts to simulate transcription factors binding sites with twenty TFs and three clusters and evaluate results by applying clustering algorithm using non-homogeneous Poisson point process o	‘data’ – simulated data generated from scripts in ’code’ folder o	‘results’ – clustering results
+4. ‘Results’ – clustering results (RData files) on chromatin states ‘Simulation’ has code and results for simulation data
+1.	‘code’ – scripts to simulate transcription factors binding sites with twenty TFs and three clusters and evaluate results by applying clustering algorithm using non-homogeneous Poisson point process
+2.	‘data’ – simulated data generated from scripts in ’code’ folder
+3.	‘results’ – clustering results
-•	‘Neal_Alg3_funs’ has the main algorithm clustering functions.
+4. ‘Neal_Alg3_funs’ has the main algorithm clustering functions.